-- 68. Plaintiff realleges and incorporates by reference paragraphs 1 through 67 as if fully set forth herein. - 69.
-A court considering a challenge to a state election law must carefully balance the character and magnitude of injury to the First and Fourteenth Amendment rights that the Plaintiff seeks to vindicate against the justifications put forward by the state for the burdens imposed by the rule.
+- 76. Plaintiffs reallege and incorporate by reference paragraphs 1 through 75 as if fully set forth herein. - 77.
+A court considering a challenge to a state election law must carefully balance the character and magnitude of injury to the First and Fourteenth Amendment rights that the Plaintiffs seek to vindicate against the justifications put forward by the state for the burdens imposed by the rule.
 Burdick v.
 Takushi, 504 U.S. 428, 434 (1992); Anderson v.

-Celebrezze, 460 U.S. 780, 789 (1983). - 70.
-"However slight th[e] burden may appear, . . . it must be justified by relevant and legitimate state interests sufficiently weighty to justify the limitation."
+Celebrezze, 460 U.S. 780, 789 (1983).

+- 78. "However slight th[e] burden may appear, . . . it must be justified by relevant and legitimate state interests sufficiently weighty to justify the limitation."
 Crawford v.
 Marion Cnty.
-Election Bd., 553 U.S. 181, 191 (2008) (Stevens, J., controlling op.) (quotations marks omitted). - 71.
+Election Bd., 553 U.S. 181, 191 (2008) (Stevens, J., controlling op.) (quotations marks omitted). - 79.
 The Proof of Citizenship Restriction imposes a disparate and unjustifiable burden on the right to vote.
 As detailed above, it strips voters of the right to vote in presidential elections or by mail without notice, adds further confusion to what was already a convoluted registration process that has led to disenfranchisement, imposes substantial new costs on hundreds of thousands of Arizonans to exercise the franchise, and exposes voters to the threat of baseless investigation by the Attorney General.
 Both individually and in combination these harms impose a significant-and in many cases severe-burden on the right to vote.

-72. These burdens are not justified by any sufficient state interest.
+The Proof of Citizenship Restriction also harms Plaintiffs because it disproportionately impacts their members and constituents, and will require Plaintiffs to divert money, personnel, time, and resources away from other programming in order to dedicate more resources toward efforts to ensure that voters can navigate the restrictions imposed by the Proof of Citizenship Restriction. - 80.
+These burdens are not justified by any sufficient state interest.